 On the day of the interview, applicants are given a presentation on studying Natural Sciences at York and have the opportunity to take a tour of some of our teaching and research facilities on campus.
 A decision on whether to make an offer is based both on performance at interview and evidence from the UCAS form.

 The subjects that you should have studied depend on the entry pathway for which you are applying and are shown in the table below.

 |Archaeology/Biology/Environment||Chemistry & Maths or Chemistry & Biology or Maths & Biology|

 |Please note that for applicants taking the International Baccalaureate we will accept Mathematics at Standard level grade 6 for our Archaeology/Biology/Environment, Archaeology/Biology/Chemistry/Environment and Neuroscience programmes only, all other programmes will require Mathematics at Higher level.|

 All applications to undergraduate degree courses at York are made via UCAS (the Universities and Colleges Admissions Service).
 The application system opens mid-September with guides on how to apply through UCAS available online.

 A*AA from a wide selection of acceptable subjects which must include the relevant essential subjects from the table above.

 You must also achieve a pass in the science practical if your science A level includes a separate practical assessment.

-Diploma with an overall score of 37 points including Higher Level at grade 6 in the relevant essential subjects [or an overall score of 38 if you are taking Mathematics at Standard level only].
+Diploma with an overall score of 37 points including Higher Level at grade 6 in the relevant essential subjects [or an overall score of 38 if you are taking Mathematics at Standard level only - see below].